Our Team

 Data Science Instructor

 Gia Perez Sanchez is studying Cognitive Science at Johns Hopkins University with a focus in Computational Approaches and Psychology/Neuropsychology.
 She is interested in the intersection of humanity and robotics, specifically with artificial intelligence and bionics.
-As a Latina in STEM, she strives to make the field of technology more inclusive for minorities and researches the impact of racial bias in Machine Learning algorithms.
-Gia has tutored students for over five years in a variety of subjects including Math, Science, and Spanish.
+As a Latina in STEM, Gia strives to make the field of technology more inclusive for minorities and researches the impact of racial bias in machine learning algorithms.
+Gia has tutored students for over six years in a variety of subjects including Python, Math, Science, and Spanish.
 She also loves reading science fiction novels and listening to a wide range of music.
 As a part of the Berkeley Coding Academy instruction team, Gia looks forward to helping students thrive in the Data Science world.

 Data Science Instructor